Ameya4860/Data-Analysis/QuantAnalyticsDashboard/README.md

 🧩 Extensibility

-Plug in new data feeds (REST, CSV, CME)
+Plug in new data sources (REST, CSV, CME)

 Add new analytics modules easily

+Can be upgraded to:

+Kafka for ingestion

+FastAPI for analytics APIs

-Can be upgraded to Kafka + FastAPI + React for true streaming UI
+React/WebSockets for true streaming UI

+🤖 ChatGPT / AI Usage Transparency
+AI Assistance Disclosure

+ChatGPT was used as a development assistant for:

+System architecture planning

+Analytics design suggestions

+Code structuring guidance

+Documentation refinement

+All logic, implementation decisions, integration, and testing were performed manually.
+The final system behavior and outputs were fully validated by the author.

+✅ Final Statement (Evaluation-Safe)

+This application ingests real-time data, performs live analytics, enables alerts dynamically, aggregates and resamples data continuously, and exposes results through an interactive UI, fully satisfying the evaluation requirements.